Tmplt/eAESy-RTFM/README.md

-e*AES*y-RTFM — easy hardware-accelerated AES {en,de}cryption on embedded targets
+e*AES*y — easy hardware-accelerated AES128CBC operations of arbitrary data on embedded targets
 ---

 This crate exposes a trait for hardware-accelerated AES-128-CBC encryption/decryption on